The SKULabs Catalog

 Your SKULabs catalog is built and organized using Items, Listings, and Kits.
 Once your catalog setup is complete, you'll have a central database of items and inventory, and the ability to push product pricing and inventory data out to your connected stores.

 - Kits: Multiple items presented and sold as a single SKU on your sales channels.
 Kits can be used to sell varying weights, lengths, lot sizes, or combinations of products.
-Created manually after completing the syncing process.
+Recreated manually and populated with component items after completing the syncing process.